DanielShrimpton/Search-Spotify-Better-Assignment/README.md

  If the search returns no results it will tell you so, by handling the error correctly.
 If there is no search term it will also tell you to enter a search term.
 If the server disconnects for whatever reason it also handles that gracefully by alerting the user and displaying 'Server down, please try again later'.

- For a more detailed look at the functions used in `client.js` at the top of the page
+ For a more detailed look at the functions used in `client.js` follow the link at the top of the page

 # Licensing